Gromov--Witten theory beyond maximal contacts: Proof of the main theorem

 \subsubsection{Other vertices}

 Now we examine other vertices over $P_Y$.
-For a vertex $v^\prime$ over $P_Y$ that is not $\{v_i\}_{i=0}^n$, recall that the edges have contact orders zero with $Y_\infty$ and $Y_\sigma$ and positive contact orders with $D\times \mathbb P^1$.
+For a vertex $v^\prime$ over $P_Y$ that is not $\{v_i\}_{i=0}^n$, recall that, by Lemma \ref{lemma-edge}, the edges have contact orders zero with $Y_\infty$ and $Y_\sigma$ and positive contact orders with $D\times \mathbb P^1$.
 Therefore, there is no fiber class along the fibration $P_Y\rightarrow Y$, the curves must be in one of the sections.
-The curves can not be in $Y_\infty$ because we will then need to consider the relative invariant of $(Y_\infty,D_0+D_\infty)$.
-As we have positive contact along $D_0$, we need a relative marking with positive contact with $D_\infty$, but there are no such relative markings here.
+Suppose that the curves are in $Y_\infty$.
+Then the virtual cycle becomes the virtual cycle of the moduli space of relative stable maps to $(Y_\infty,D_0+D_\infty)$.
+However, since we have positive contact along $D_0$, we also need a relative marking with positive contact with $D_\infty$ because $D$ is nef, but there are no such relative markings here.
+Hence, the curves cannot be in $Y_\infty$.